csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 The MRV heuristic doesn’t help at all in choosing the first region to color in Australia, because initially every region has three legal colors.
 In this case, the **degree heuristic** comesDEGREE HEURISTIC

 in handy.
-It attempts to reduce the branching factor on future choices by selecting the vari- able that is involved in the largest number of constraints on other unassigned variables.
+It attempts to reduce the branching factor on future choices by selecting the variable that is involved in the largest number of constraints on other unassigned variables.
 In Figure 6.1, SA is the variable with highest degree, 5; the other variables have degree 2 or 3, except for T , which has degree 0.
-In fact, once SA is chosen, applying the degree heuris- tic solves the problem without any false steps—you can choose _any_ consistent color at each choice point and still arrive at a solution with no backtracking.
-The minimum-remaining-
+In fact, once SA is chosen, applying the degree heuristic solves the problem without any false steps—you can choose _any_ consistent color at each choice point and still arrive at a solution with no backtracking.
+The minimum-remaining

 Section 6.3.
 Backtracking Search for CSPs 217